Setting up Pipelines via GitHub Machine Users

 Resource owner

-If you have the appropriate access, you can approve your new token by navigating to the settings of your GitHub organization and finding the token in the Pending requests section.
+If you have the necessary permissions, you can approve your token by going to your organization's settings and selecting Pending requests.

 Pending requests